alico/betting/README.md

 9-) Elasticsearch or MongoDb could be a good option for searching/listing.

 10-) More validation rules could be added to bet placing logic.

+## How to Test?

+### Via Postman

+A postman collection is added to the repository (BettingAPI.postman_collection.json)

+### Via Swagger

+Swagger's interface could be used for send the requests.